ArunSahadeo/ArunSahadeo.github.io/_posts/2021-11-07-subnetting-maths.md

 We then subtract two from this result, as neither the network nor the broadcast address can be assigned to devices in the network.

 So with 2⁴ being equal to 16, we have 16 IP addresses in total, with 2 of those being reserved for use by the network, giving us 14 IP addresses overall that can be assigned to network devices.

+And since 10.88.135.144, the first IP in our hypothetical subnet, is reserved for use, the first usable IP is 10.88.135.145.

+Conversely, the last IP in our hypothetical subnet, 10.88.135.159, is also reserved, meaning that the last usable IP is 10.88.135.158.